 2. Use an intranet portal for asset distribution and employee education

 Technology can provide a more robust intranet that enables the quick transfer of digital assets (graphic design, window signage, etc.) that are designed for specific events like holidays or sports celebrations.
-This transfer would be efficient, very cost effective, and enable corporate control over brand standards.
+This transfer would be efficient, very cost-effective, and enable corporate control over brand standards.
 Most importantly, an effective intranet will also provide instructions (usually with rich media) on the purpose of the campaign, how to install/remove the assets in the retail space, as well as what kinds of personal initiatives the location can take to customize the promotion for a local market.
+For those seeking to improve their technology infrastructure and security, it’s advisable to explore local options for IT Secuirty Audits Near Me to ensure prompt and nearby assistance.

 3. Leverage your smartphone platform in a more specific way